Homegrown tomatoes are the best tasting tomatoes on earth. We can all agree on that!

 When you see a tomato variety that thrives in your garden, take note to save seed from it.

-You might even choose to save the first tomato on that plant for seed.
+You might even choose the first ripe tomato on that plant for saving seed.

 Now I know that is just torture, but there are a couple of good reasons for saving that first tomato.